Pacific Campus Library Building

 The Library traces its origin back to 1906 when the directors of Cooper Medical College of San Francisco established a medical library with an endowment from Dr Levi Cooper Lane and a donation of $20,000.
 Cooper Medical College became part of Stanford University in 1908.

-On November 3, 1912, the Lane Medical Library was dedicated.
+On November 3, 1912 the Lane Medical Library was dedicated.
+In 2012, we created a slideshow to celebrate our building's Centennial.

 Today, the Health Sciences Library at the Pacific Campus serve both California Pacific Medical Center and the University of the Pacific Arthur A. Dugoni School of Dentistry.